magento/devdocs/src/cloud/live/stage-prod-test.md

 [Migrate data and static files][]

-When your code, files, and data is successfully migrated to Staging or Production, use the environment URLs to test your site(s) and store(s).
+When your code, files, and data are successfully migrated to Staging or Production, use the environment URLs to test your site(s) and store(s).
 For a list of your URLs, see [Starter][] and [Pro][] access information.

 The following information provides information on verifying logs, testing Fastly configurations, user acceptance testing (UAT), and more.